-The Renshinkan, formerly known as the Jiyushinkan, is a Jiyushinkai dojo in Mesa, Arizona.
-We study various traditional Japanese Budo [martial ways] using the modern educational methods given to us by our teachers.
-As is the tradition in classical martial arts schools, we are not a commercial business, but rather a dedicated group of students striving to learn what has been passed down from our teachers over the years.
+As is the tradition in classical martial arts schools, we are not a commercial business, but rather a dedicated group of students practicing what has been passed down from our teachers over the years.
+We are currently accepting new students to pass these skills along and keep the practice alive.
+Please visit the “New Students” page for more details.

 Jiyushinkai is an independent group with roots in the teaching methods of Kano Jigoro, Mifune Kyuzo, Ueshiba Morihei, Tomiki Kenji, Ohba Hideo, Nishioka Tsuneo, and Miyake Tsunako sensei.
 The senior students of the Jiyushinkai are motivated to teach the less experienced how to “stand on their teachers’ shoulders” as the saying goes.
 We all have much to learn from each other.